Owanesh/ETH2324/docs/REPORT.md

 ---

-This is a report for the Ethical Hacking course directed by Daniele Friolo and Davide Guerri of the Academic Year 23/24.
+This is a report for the Ethical Hacking course directed by Daniele Friolo and Davide Guerri of the Academic Year 23/24 at Sapienza University of Rome.

-We were instructed to design a virtual machine (VM) containing deliberate vulnerabilities and to create a written report documenting the machine itself and three different scenarios on how to obtain remote access and finally escalate privileges to root users.
+We were instructed to design a virtual machine (VM) containing deliberate vulnerabilities and to create a written report documenting the machine itself and three different paths to obtain remote access and finally escalate privileges to root user.

-This very report contains exactly that.

 <h1>Table of contents</h1>